Below you can find a description of the research topics that are currently under investigation by the Host-Microbe Interactomics group.

 4. Virulence factors of Streptococcus suis and disease pathogenesis.

 Streptococcus suis is one of the most important pathogens affecting the swine industry and can cause septicemia, meningitis, pneumonia and arthritis in young pigs.
 S. suis has also been reported to cause sporadic cases of meningitis and sepsis in humans.
 Current vaccines only protect against a limited range of strains.
 At HMI we have studied the role of surface proteins in virulence and pathogenesis by comparing the behavior and properties of isogenic mutants in different experimental models (thesis Ferrando).
 Some of the surface proteins are part of two-component systems, attractive antimicrobial targets (link to project).
 We have unravelled the natural competence system of S. suis and have identified a short peptide that dramatically increases our ability to genetically transform S. suis. (link to article) We are investigating methods to control S. suis proliferation in pigs using natural antimicrobials produced by pig microbiota and will evaluate if such compounds to be used as pig feed supplements.
-Parts of our research are in collaboration with Astrid de Greeff at CVI, Lelystad.
+Parts of our research are in collaboration with Astrid de Greeff at WBR, Lelystad.

-We are currently coordinating an EU project PIGSs (Program for Innovative Global Prevention of Streptococcus suis)
+We are currently coordinating an EU project PIGSs (Program for Innovative Global Prevention of Streptococcus suis) (link to PIGSs website)

 5. Using -omics technologies and network biology to investigate host-microbe interactions